EventStore/pulumi-eventstorecloud/README.md

   --server https://github.com/EventStore/pulumi-eventstorecloud/releases/download/0.1.2
 ```

+### Configuration

+The following configuration points are available for the `eventstorecloud` provider:

+- `eventstorecloud:organizationId` - the organization ID for an existing organization in Event Store Cloud
+- `eventstorecloud:token` - a valid refresh token for an Event Store Cloud account with admin access to the organization

 ### Node.js (Java/TypeScript)

 First, add the GitHub NPM package source, as the package is not yet available on NPM.
 Normally, you'd need to include the custom registry to the `.npmrc` file: